oshaughnessy/sierramountainll/_pages/softball/index.md

 position-oriented skills.
 We encourage coaches to rotate players through all positions throughout the season.

-This is a player pitch division, but with accommodations for brand new pitchers.
+This is a player pitch division.
+Coaches should begin teaching girls to throw a fastpitch from the very beginning of the season, and teams should approach early games with extra patience as all teams will be developing brand new pitchers.

 #### 8U Ground Rules